CSNN Distance Education | Academic Integrity Policy

 We assess the student, not the program.

-Every piece of graded work in our curriculum is there to answer one question: what does the student know, and what can the student actually do?
-When that work is handed off to an AI, the grade on the file no longer reflects the student.
-It reflects the software.
-The entire assessment falls apart.
+Every piece of graded work in our curriculum should answer one question: Does the grade on the file reflect the student, or does it reflect the software?
+If it reflects the software, the entire assessment falls apart.

 Our graduates go on to advise real people on real health matters.
 We have an obligation to those people, to regulators, and to the profession to make sure every credential we issue was genuinely earned by the person holding it.
 This policy is how we meet that obligation.